Catholic schools work in partnership with families to provide the best possible learning environments for our students.

 The Student Wellbeing Hub is a space for educators, parents and carers and students to find resources and support that promote wellbeing and learning within the education community.
 Specific COVID-19 wellbeing resources have also been created to support learning communities during the COVID-19 crisis and beyond.
-The school recovery toolkit is a popular resource for members of the school community and provides information regarding the impact of trauma in the classroom and how to support recovery.

 Encourage your children to:

 During a period of isolation at home, not seeing friends may be difficult for young people.

 Encourage your child to maintain connections with their friends in other ways.

 Secondary students should be encouraged to text or call their friends during study breaks.